subquery/documentation/docs/quickstart/quickstart.md

 2. The Project Manifest in `project.yaml`
 3. The Mapping functions in `src/mappings/` directory

-Although the initialising process doesn’t depend on which Blockchain network you have chosen, making changes to these configuration files does.

-SubQuery supports various Blockchain networks and provides you with a dedicated guide for each of them.
+SubQuery supports various blockchain networks and provides you with a dedicated guide for each of them.

 Pick up your preferred network and proceed ahead to update the configurations, and move an inch closer to finishing your first ever project: